 There are over 50 museums highlighted here on Conejo Valley Guide and each and every one of them has interesting features.
 Here are some additional highlights from a handful of these museums located in the Oxnard / Camarillo area.

-The Mullin Automotive Museum is a 47,000 square foot unbelievably pristine facility in Oxnard housing over 50 French art deco cars from the 1930s and 1940s.
+The Mullin Automotive Museum is a 47,000 square foot amazingly pristine facility in Oxnard housing over 50 French art deco cars from the 1930s and 1940s.
 Mullin is open to the public only a few times a month.
 You will be awestruck by some of the most beautiful cars you've ever seen!

 The Western Foundation of Vertebrate Zoology, known as the Camarillo Bird Museum, is a 22,000 square foot facility in a Camarillo industrial park that contains one of the largest collections of bird, bird egg and bird nest specimens in the entire world.
 It is open to the public only about 10 times a year.
-You will truly be amazed at what you see.

 There is a vintage 1950 Woolworth building in Downtown Oxnard that has been redeveloped and now houses a restaurant and office space.
 But the 1st floor lobby of this 16,800 sq ft building contains a very small museum chock full of Woolworth nostalgia.
 This Woolworth Museum isn't large and fancy but will certainly bring back memories for you geezers out there.
 There is no charge to enter.